morganmayday/tayen-core/archetypes/arcanist/classicalist.md

 > fluff text here

 The classicalist's key ability is Knowledge.
-Their primary skills are Recall Arcane Lore and Research and they are trained in Recall Occult Lore and Recall Alchemical Lore.
+Their primary skills are Recall Arcane Lore and Research and they receive a rank in Recall Occult Lore and Recall Alchemical Lore.

 | Level | Abilities |
 | ----- | --------- |